johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

   are 20% taller than wide** (1:1.2 pixel aspect ratio[^true-ntsc-aspect-ratio]).
 This is commonly referred to as "NTSC-stretch" in the popular vernacular.[^ntsc-aspect]

-[^true-ntsc-aspect-ratio]: Same story for as for PAL; the "theoretically correct" vertical stretch ratio is not quite 1.2, but close enough.
+[^true-ntsc-aspect-ratio]: Same story as for PAL: the "theoretically correct" vertical stretch ratio is not quite 1.2, but close enough that it does not matter.

-[^ntsc-aspect]: Divide the 320&times;200 NTSC pixel-grid size by ten and we get a 32:20 [storage aspect ratio](https://en.wikipedia.org/wiki/Aspect_ratio_(image)#Distinctions).
+[^ntsc-aspect]: Divide the 320&times;200 NTSC pixel-grid size by ten to get the 32:20 [storage aspect ratio](https://en.wikipedia.org/wiki/Aspect_ratio_(image)#Distinctions).
   Multiply the 4:3 display aspect ratio by 8 to arrive at the same width factor; that will give us a 32:24 display aspect ratio.
 The horizontal